Inhumannn/fonciere-pagerie-malmaison/README.md

 # Magnet Studio

-This project is the third HTML/CSS project of the Developpement Langage à la carte training.
+This project is the 2th HTML/CSS project of the Developpement Langage à la carte training.
 It allows practicing the basic concepts of the HTML ans CSS Languages.

 ## Getting Started